Free will is about the future, beyond the present and the past, always about a becoming.

 Whether or not life is predetermined, it is the notion of free will and the belief that we can shape our destiny that makes us human and allows us to function in society and carry on.

-Once born you are an independent agent, yet not ever separate from the world you live in, but still, you are on your own.
+Once born you are an independent agent, yet not ever separate from the world you live in.
+Still, you are on your own.

-At the start of the universe there is no free will, just the biological urge to live.
-Thus, with early humans there is a necessity to cooperate for survival and not the true ability to decide freely.
+At the start of the universe there was no free will, just the biological urge to live.
+Thus, with early humans there was a necessity to cooperate for survival and not the true ability to decide freely.
 Agency increases with evolution.

 The notion of free will is empowering in the sense that we believe that we have choices.
 Owning one’s life is comforting.

-Free will may not exist, but is relevant in the life of decisions, choices and moral behavior
+Free will may not exist but it is relevant in the life of decisions, choices, and moral behavior.

-Humans are distinct from other species in that they have the ability to self improve, to inquire and alter their future.
+Humans are distinct from other species in that they have the ability to self improve, inquire, and alter their future.
 This capacity comes with self awareness.
 The notion of free will is crucial in the sense that we believe that we have choices.

 The initial shock of birth is our awakening to life as autonomy.
 A signal of life to us, our parents and the universe.
 This positive life expression created the seeds of all will, including free will.
 Yet, that this will is beyond just positive life energy, that it might be a choice, that it is free is a question.
 Still, being born seems like the CHOICE to live and therefore is a powerful precursor to the idea of free will for beings on their way to consciousness and self awareness.

 Free will is the ultimate tool of empowerment and, in a modern society, also leads to the notion of responsibility.
 It will also be what makes the difference for AI’s in “being” for themselves as opposed to “existing.”